 “Great,” George said.
 “Now go be the fantastic storyteller that I know you can be.”

 “I’m gonna start writing my first story right now,” Michael said as he stood up and started running toward his bedroom.

 But before Michael took two steps, George grabbed him by his arm and said, “First go hug your mother and tell her you love her.”

-Written for Rachel Poli’s Time To Write prompt.
-We are asked to write a story where the characters are preparing for something.
+Written for Rachel Poli’s Time To Write prompt, where we’re asked to write a story about a storyteller.